oyindonesia/oybayar-docs/source/includes/_home.md

 ![Upgrade](images/upgrade_3.png)

-This process should take about 1 week.
+This process should take about 1-2 working days.
 In the event that the status of your request is **Resubmit** or **Rejected**, please keep reading below.
 Otherwise, you are good to go!

 **Status: Resubmit**